What age can teen get car insurance

 This is the age that the state you live in considers a child to have become an adult.
 Once a person reaches the age of majority, they can consent to medical treatment, sign a contract and vote.

-The age of majority varies by state, but in all states and Washington, D.C., it is at least 18.
 A couple of states have made the age of majority even higher.
 Alabama and Nebraska put their age of majority at 19, so drivers in those states cannot legally enter into a contract until 19.
-And in Mississippi, the age of majority is 21.
+In Mississippi, the age of majority is 21.

 Which state has the youngest driving age?

-North Dakota and South Dakota have the youngest fully-licensed driving age of 16.
+Generally, teens start driving at the age of 16.
+This age varies across states — where some teens are fully licensed at 16 and others are starting with a permit.
+In the U.S., North Dakota and South Dakota have the youngest fully licensed driving age of 16.
 Teens can begin getting their learner’s permit as early as 14.

-Graduated licensing laws are set at the state level, so when your teen starts driving and needs insurance will differ depending on where you live.
+Graduated licensing laws are set at the state level, so when your teen starts driving and needs insurance differs depending on where you live.
 Most states start the driver’s license process around 15, allowing teens to get a learner’s permit.

 However, some states allow learner’s permits as early as age 14, while others make teens wait until 16 to get a permit.
-Alaska, Arkansas, Iowa, Kansas, North Dakota and South Dakota allow a 14-year-old to get behind the wheel with a learner’s permit.
+Alaska, Arkansas, Iowa, Kansas, North Dakota and South Dakota allow 14-year-olds to get behind the wheel with a learner’s permit.

 While the age limit for teens varies regarding a license, there is minimal leeway in the age limit to sign an insurance policy.